News and Updates on Coronavirus, COVID-19

 Please note, for the safety of all our patients, caregivers, and providers,

-a mask is required while inside our clinics for everyone except children
+an approved mask is required while inside our clinics for everyone except

 If you think you have been exposed to coronavirus disease (COVID-19) and